Sam3f/mytwitter/README.md

 ## More About My Website

 My website was built with NextJS, a react- based framework.
 Tailwindcss was used to style it.
-Firestore firebase was used as the main database.
-Finally I used RecoilJS for the state management of the many different components used.
+Firestore was used as the main database.